 My Contact Experience: My best example of an experience that I recognize to be from the Contact Phase of my development occurred when I was the Managing Blog Editor for the Young Nonprofit Professionals Network of the Twin Cities (YNPN-TC), an organization created to provide professional development and networking opportunities for young nonprofit professionals.
 While I knew that the organization was having discussions about diversity (and I thought I was accepting), I was surprised when the Board of Directors issued a statement following the killing of Philando Castile where the Board specifically named racism and implicit bias and stated the words “Black Lives Matter”.

 As I read the email, I questioned, “Aren’t we supposed to represent all young nonprofit professionals?
 Shouldn’t we stay away from divisive issues that could result in people not joining our organization?
 How is this connected to the betterment of our work situations?”
-This angered me, in particular, because I had hoped to create opportunities for conversations between liberals and conservatives in YNPN, and I felt type of rhetoric meant the few conservative members we had would leave and others would refuse to join.
+This angered me, in particular, because I had hoped to create opportunities for conversations between liberals and conservatives in YNPN, and I felt the type of rhetoric the board used meant the few conservative members we had would leave and others would refuse to join.

 Stage 2: Disintegration phase (“How do we say this without offending anyone?”)